 Long service leave does not accrue during unpaid parental leave or other unpaid leave granted to a worker.

-- periods of long service leave already taken.
+- any periods of long service leave already taken.

 Workers can negotiate with their employer about how they take their long service leave.
 This could include the deferral of leave or taking leave in separate periods.